carlosperate/awesome-microbit/README.md

 - [micro:bit in Wonderland](https://www.techagekids.com/2017/11/our-beginner-bbc-microbit-coding-craft-project-book-microbit-in-wonderland.html) - A project book for the BBC micro:bit inspired by the classic story of Alice in Wonderland.
 - [Beginning BBC micro:bit](https://www.apress.com/gb/book/9781484233597) - A Practical Introduction to micro:bit Development.
 - [BBC micro:bit Recipes](https://www.apress.com/gp/book/9781484249123) - Learn Programming with Microsoft MakeCode Blocks.
+- [Micro:bit for Mad Scientists](https://nostarch.com/microbitformad) - The 30 simple projects and experiments in this book will show you how to use the micro:bit to build a secret science lab, as you learn basic coding and electronics skills.

 ## 🏫 Teaching Resources